percevalw/pygetsource/README.md

 The project takes its name from the `inspect.getsource` function, which returns the source code of a function, but it is not always applicable, as explained above.

 `pygetsource` is still in development.
 It should be able to recover the source code of simple functions for various programs from Python 3.7 to Python 3.10.
-It is not yet able to recover the source code of classes, import statements, try/except blocks, and does not support Python 2.
+It is not yet able to recover the source code of classes, import statements, try/except/match/with blocks, and does not support Python 2.
 While functional, the codebase has not been optimized and is in need of significant refactoring.

+Finally, this software is distributed under the permissive MIT license.

 ## Installation